archelogos/CarND-Vehicle-Detection/README.md

 [//]: # (Image References)
 [image1]: ./others/car_not_car.png
-[image2]: ./output_images/how_visualization.jpg
+[image2]: ./output_images/how_visualization.jpeg
-[image3]: ./output_images/windows.jpg
+[image3]: ./output_images/windows.jpeg
-[image4]: ./output_images/vehicle_detection.jpg
+[image4]: ./output_images/vehicle_detection.jpeg
 [image5]: ./output_images/heatmaps.png
-[image7]: ./others/output_bboxes.png
+[image6]: ./others/output_bboxes.png
 [video1]: ./result.mp4

 ## Histogram of Oriented Gradients (HOG)

 ### HOG features extraction

-First, we needed to explore the datasets to understand the problem we were supposed to solve.
-Both datasets contain a bunch of examples of not-car and car images.
+First, we needed to explore the datasets to understand the problem we wanted to solve.
+Both datasets contain a bunch of examples of car and not-car images.
 The images are in color and have a size of 64 by 64 pixels.
-The images can only belong to one of two classes, it's a car image or is not.
+The images can only belong to one of two classes.
 The **labels** are given by the name of the folder where the images are stored.

 ![alt text][image1]

 As it was mentioned before, we wanted to extract the relevant features from the images in order to be able to detect vehicles in the images.
 Because the HOG technique works very well in this scenarios, it was decided to apply it to the images.

-However, the key point here was not to decide if apply HOG or not but how it was applied, or in other words select a set of proper values.
+Said that, the key point here was not to decide if apply HOG or not but how it was applied instead, or in other words select a set of proper values.

-It also important to mentioned that the parameters not only have an effect in terms of detection but also in terms of performance.
-It's not the same select 9 than 11 orientations.
-As well as it isn't the same either select 32 pixels_per_cell than 8.
+It is also important to mention that the parameters not only have an effect in terms of detection but also in terms of performance.
+It is not the same select 9 than 11 orientations.
+As well as it is not the same either, select 32 pixels_per_cell than 8.
-The feature extraction parameters selection is explained in the following section.
+The chosen parameters are explained in the following section.

 To introduce some results, in the following image it can be seen an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+![alt text][image2]

 ```python
 cspace = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb